renovatebot/renovate/docs/usage/configuration-templates.md

 #### renovate:start and renovate:end

-The Renovate specific description is wrapped between the `<!!-renovate:start-->` and `<!--renovate:end` tags in the body text of the PR, like this:
+The Renovate specific description is placed between the `<!--renovate:start-->` and `<!--renovate:end-->` tags in the body text of the PR, like this:

 ```md
 <!--renovate:start-->